melauer/zypper_lock/README.md

 # ansible_zypper_lock
-Ansible modules for managing zypper locklists
+An Ansible module for managing zypper locklists.